GoogleCloudPlatform/dataflux-pytorch/README.md

 ```

 ## Performance

+### Dataflux Map-style Dataset
-We tested Dataflux's early performance using [DLIO benchmark](https://github.com/argonne-lcf/dlio_benchmark) simulations with standard mean file-sizes and dataset sizes.
+We tested Dataflux Map-style Dataset's early performance using [DLIO benchmark](https://github.com/argonne-lcf/dlio_benchmark) simulations with standard mean file-sizes and dataset sizes.
 A total of 5 training epochs were simulated.
 For small files (100KB, 500KB), Dataflux can be **2-3x** faster than using GCS native APIs.

 <table>
   <tr>